 The design and plan for this building was the work of architect James Renwick Jr. from a firm of New York City.
 Renwick is noted for design of St. Patrick’s Cathedral of NYC and the Smithsonian Museum of Washington D.C.
 Bearing an air of Gothic spirit with the steep roof and large windows, the style might be called simplified Romanesque.
 Such features as the arch vaulted ceiling the rounded arches of the windows, the straight and arched lines of the doorway, the circular rose window over the entrance and the tower adjoining the building suggest this style also.
-The sanctuary is well-known for its exceptional acoustical qualities and is host for a number of concerts including the Woodstock Chamber Orchestra and the Saugerties Pro Musica programs.
+The sanctuary is well-known for its exceptional acoustical qualities and has hosted a number of concerts including the Woodstock Chamber Orchestra and the Saugerties Pro Musica programs.

 Our Roosevelt Organ